 Note: Each database vendor ensures that the ULS signs a licence agreement setting out what can and cannot be done with the copyrighted material therein.
 Printing, downloading, hyper-linking may or may not be allowable.
 Since no two vendor licences are the same, ULS users must follow the rules laid down within the particular database they are accessing.
 Legal action will be taken by the copyright owner for any infringement.
 The database will be immediately withdrawn by the owner, denying all other CUHK users access and compromising the University's reputation.
 This rule applies to all database use.

 - You must access via the CUHK campus network or the ULS's proxy server service.

-- You must be a CUHK member of staff or a student or a registered library user to access most of the databases and e-journals, because of vendor licence restrictions.
+- You must be a CUHK member of staff or a student or an authorized user to access most of the databases and e-journals, because of vendor licence restrictions.

 - Don't undertake 'systematic' or 'excessive' downloading or reproduction (see Section 5 below for a definition).

 D. Inter-Library Loans and Document Delivery